aliciatay-zls/banking-lib/README.md

 * The alias `un` is reserved for a custom validator (`useCustomUsernameValidator`).

 ### `clock`
-* Provides actual time (wraps `time` package) for use in actual code and dummy time for use in test code.
+* Provides actual time in UTC (wraps `time` package) for use in actual code and dummy time for use in test code.
-* To prevent failing tests due to current time being different when mocking and when running actual code: pass around the `StaticClock` object in the code during testing in place of the `RealClock` object, so that the time "frozen" within each test.
+* To prevent failing tests due to current time being different when mocking and when running actual code: pass around the `StaticClock` object in the code during testing in place of the `RealClock` object, so that the time is "frozen" within each test.
   * Example: `accountService.go` and `accountService_test.go` of [banking app](https://github.com/aliciatay-zls/banking).

 ## Development